Datenschule/offenesparlament.de-frontend/README.md

 # Offenesfrontend

-This is the frontend for the new offenesparlament.de
+This is the frontend for the new https://offenesparlament.de

 ## Setup